 First off, I love having a beard.

-However, there are certain times when shaving your beard is just as important as growing one.
+However, shaving your beard is just as important as growing one at certain times.

 Look, if you can grow a killer beard, chances are you will also be able to regrow one again.
 You may even be able to make your beard grow very fast with the proper techniques.

 Unfortunately, many people judge based on first looks alone before they even get to know you, be it thinking you’re smart because you have glasses, are rough around the edges because you have tattoos, or how you are dressed.

 I am not condoning that type of attitude in life!
 But experts say that it only takes between 7 and 17 seconds to make a first impression.

 1. You Should Shave Your Beard for An Interview

 Like I said above, it only takes seconds for a person to formulate a first impression of you.

 If you had your beard for only a month or so, it’s worth shaving.
 If anything, you can quickly grow it back once you start at the company.